swaraaaa/AmericanOptions-SPY/README.md

    - `1_LSMC_MonteCarlo.ipynb` — Monte Carlo pricing
    - `2_Volatility_DeltaHedging.ipynb` — volatility & hedging
    - `3_BinomialTree_CrankNicholson_Greeks.ipynb` — Binomial Tree, Crank-Nicholson & Greeks

+> **Note:** SPY historical prices are fetched automatically via `yfinance`.
+Options market data (bid/ask for strikes 570–640) was sourced from Bloomberg Terminal as of Nov 20, 2024 and Dec 13, 2024.
+If you don't have Bloomberg access, substitute with options data from Yahoo Finance (`yfinance` options chain) or CBOE for similar strike ranges.

 ---